MFettesTX/Jellyfin_Testing/README.md

 Automation Tests for Jellyfin Media Server

-These are just quick tests (for now) using my local Jellyfin (see http://jellyfin.org) media server.
+These are just quick tests (for now) using the Jellyfin demo (see http://jellyfin.org) media server.

-The IP address listed in the file is local to my network, as is the password (My Jellyfin server is configured to use a pin for local network access instead of a password) and the library data is unique to my server.
-So if you're wanting to use this as a template for some reason, you'll need to make the appropriate changes.

 Code is being written using Eclipse IDE and the following libraries are installed using RED (See https://marketplace.eclipse.org/category/free-tagging/robotframework):
 - SeleniumLibrary